Franz Schultz

-Franz Hermann Schultz Ramírez (born 20 July 1991) is a Chilean professional footballer who plays as a midfielder or full-back.
-He last played for Deportes Linares.
+Franz Hermann Schultz Ramírez (born 20 July 1991) is a Chilean footballer who plays as a midfielder or full-back for Unión Glorias Navales in the Tercera B.

 Career

 In the 2023 season, Schultz move abroad by first time in his career and joined Argentine club Cipolletti in the Torneo Federal A. The next year, he returned to Chile and joined Deportes Linares in the Segunda División Profesional.